aragon/AGPs/AGPs/AGP-1.md

 Proposals made to the Proclamations track must be consistent with the Aragon Manifesto.
 * E.g. “The Aragon Network declares February 10th to be Aragon Day.”

-**Technical Council**
-Proposals made to the Technical Council track must affect membership of the Aragon Technical Council.
-The Aragon Technical Council is responsible for defining standards for Aragon software, such as aragonOS and Radspec.
-* E.g. “Should Dave be added to the Aragon Technical Council?”

 ### Stage II: Pre-proposal
 During Stage II you should seek feedback on your AGP idea by sharing it with your peers in the Aragon community and soliciting their feedback.
 Examples of appropriate venues to share your AGP idea include: